Factsheet: Arts Animates—excellence in building vibrant and resilient communities

 In sponsoring this category award, the Department of Communications and the Arts recognises the important role local government has in creating vibrant local communities through arts and cultural activities.

-General information about the Department of Communications and the Arts can be found here.
+General information about the department can be found the Department of Communications and the Arts website.

 Arts Animates Category

-- embrace diversity and encourage social inclusion through community participation in artistic activities, and
+- embrace diversity and encourage social inclusion through community participation in artistic activities

 For example, councils could enter projects for this award which involved: